ashutoshmjain/gita/src/mathuraChap08.md

 You are right - Angel smiled - a text book condenses the ideas.
 Quite the opposite, a story spreads the information amongst its fictitious identities - characters of the fiction.
 It implores us to create those characters as virtual entities in our minds.
 One might think the information is locked in the text; the truth is information is held in our minds - in the relationships we form with the characters.
 No wonder a narrative is only as good as the characters it builds.

 He paused for a moment to begin again -  A typical fiction builds a hero and a villain and a few side roles because developing characters is taxing.
-Through `Mahabharata` writer  developed thousands of characters - hundreds of heroes and anti-heroes - because it was history  - reality.
+Through `Mahabharata`, the writer  developed thousands of characters - hundreds of heroes and as many anti-heroes - because it was history - reality.
+Our first attempt at writing the truth as perceived by people.

 > When you cut copy and paste the truth, the burden of character development is taken by reality.
 You still need to write the story - exactly as it happened!

->
-> The idea (writing truth)  percolated quickly beyond races, geographies and cultures.
-All future ideologies (religions or faculties of science) must describe their truth in a scribed narrative - Bible, Quran, Physica, Principia, Relativity - and hundreds of more.
+Angel digressed a bit - the idea percolated quickly beyond races, geographies and cultures.
+All future ideologies must describe their truth in a scribed narrative - Bible, Quran, Physica, Principia, Relativity - and hundreds of more.
 Over generations, such narratives led to human subspecies - monks, doctors, engineers, builders, metallurgists, bitcoiners, and thousands of more - to strive in a skills oriented metaverse we know as the world of literate (text-enabled) humans.
 It is a hybrid existence - our body moves in physical world, but our mind is always locked in some narrative.
-In a way, the physical freedom is to choose a place of your living, but mental freedom is to practice the narrative of your choice - our rabbit hole.
+The physical freedom is to choose a place of your living, but mental freedom is to practice the narrative of your choice - your rabbit hole.
 Or may I say, we download a portable narrative of our choosing to run on the most powerful neural network - human mind.

 This hybrid world is different from that of animals - a step-up even from our "speech only" ancestors !
 As specializations grew so did the number of transactions between the human subspecies.
 I am sure you have noticed that our currency works only with in humans - no other species works for gold!
 Thankfully `Bhagvad Gita` described the root idea of value exchange - based on `Vikarma` - the proof of work.